Heights Church Baseball Club

 From start to finish, he has played every position on the field at a high level.
 A graduate of Silver Bluff High School in 2003, he was a three year starting shortstop and pitcher earning all-region and all-area honors.

-Since then, he married Jordan, his wife of 13 years.
-He has led the student ministry at Heights Church for the last 14 years, is dad to an 8 and 4 year old, and has five seasons under his belt as a youth baseball coach.
+Since then, he married his wife Jordan in 2012.
+Together they gave birth to Judah in 2016 and Josiah in 2020.
+Josh has led the student ministry at Heights Church since 2011 and has 5 seasons under his belt as a youth baseball coach.

 With his combined experience in baseball, student ministry, and being a dad, Josh is uniquely gifted to teach the game of baseball while navigating the unique personalities and attitudes of today's youth in a Christ-Centered and positive environment.